Villa Marina, Isle of Man: Henry Noble

-On 4 May 1863, the unexpired term of the lease was purchased by Henry Bloom Noble and John Firth for £7,750.
-After this, the lease on the premises was offered for tenancy.
+On 4 May 1863, the unexpired term of the lease was purchased by Henry Bloom Noble and John Firth for £7,750 following which the lease on the premises was offered for tenancy.
 In October 1864, the tenancy was taken by William Johnson, a local publican, who turned the residence into a hotel.
 Various functions were held at the hotel, one being a dinner in honour of James Gell on 4 July 1866, after his appointment as Attorney General.

 William Johnson relinquished his lease on the Villa Marina at the beginning of May 1868, when he retired from business.
 After unsuccessfully advertising the lease for continued use as a hotel, Henry Noble purchased the shares held by John Firth and set about turning the Villa Marina into his personal residence; although there was a degree of consensus at the time that the estate should have been bought and turned into a pleasure ground with a proposal put forward to raise £10,000 in £1 shares for the purchase.

 After Noble's death in 1903, the Villa Marina was once again used as a home for the island's Lieutenant Governor when Lord Raglan took up residence after his appointment later that year.